-In order to maintain a competitive advantage, businesses must seek to continuously improve and possibly reinvent their processes.
-Process Improvement is a proactive and systematic approach to streamlining business processes with the aim to improve the quality of outputs, lessen costs, and streamline the work.
+To maintain a competitive advantage, businesses must seek to continuously improve and possibly reinvent their processes.
+Process Improvement is a proactive and systematic approach to streamlining business processes to improve the quality of outputs, lessen costs, and simplify the work.

 Your business processes are not meant to be fixed.
 There will be inevitable changes to the way you do your work.
 These can be due to the presence of inefficiencies or defects, the advent of new technologies, changing market demands, new methodologies or ideas, and changing business needs and goals.
-To ensure your business process stays efficient, effective, and adequately satisfies your business needs, it is important to proactively review and improve them.
+To ensure your business process stays efficient, effective, and adequately satisfies your needs, reviewing and improving them proactively is essential.

 Process improvement shouldn’t be thought of as a one-time project.
-In order to create sustainable change, organizations must have a continuous improvement mindset that is ingrained in its organizational culture.
+To create sustainable change, organizations must have a continuous improvement mindset that is ingrained in their organizational culture.